cheddartv/flatland/README.md

 </Grid>
 ```

 In the above example, `driveFocus` is a method exposed on `Grid` that permits the caller to override the currently focused item.
 Its argument is a function that returns an array with the new coordinates of focus.
-By keeping the value of the X focus constant, and only modifiying the Y focus value, the user has horizontal context from their previous page when navigating to a new page of resources.
+By keeping the value of the X focus constant, and only modifying the Y focus value, the user has horizontal context from their previous page when navigating to a new page of resources.

 ### Composition ###